Computing

 “Everybody should learn to program a computer, because it teaches you how to think.” - Steve Jobs, former CEO and creator of Apple

-Knowledge in Computer Science |
+Knowledge in Computing |

-The Computer Science curriculum at Lea Manor High School offers pupils the opportunity to develop their understanding and application of the fundamental principles and concepts of computer science, including abstraction, algorithms, and data representation.
+The Computing curriculum at Lea Manor High School offers pupils the opportunity to develop their understanding and application of the fundamental principles and concepts of computer science, including abstraction, algorithms, and data representation.
 It also ensures that pupils can analyse problems in computational terms and have repeated practical experience of writing computer programs in order to solve such problems.
 The curriculum gives opportunities for pupils to evaluate and apply information technology, including new or unfamiliar technologies, and teaches pupils to analytically solve problems.
 Our curriculum develops pupils to become responsible, competent, confident, and creative users of information and communication technology.
 All pupils have the opportunity to study computing in Key Stage 4, where they are taught to develop their capability, creativity, and knowledge in computer science, digital media, and information technology, develop and apply their analytic, problem-solving, design, and computational thinking skills and understand how changes in technology affect safety, including new ways to protect their online privacy and identity, and how to identify and report a range of concerns.
 Our curriculum intent is:

 As a result, the Computing curriculum will: